jturnsek/tpm2-pk11/README.md

 ==========

 TPM2 PK11 provide a PKCS#11 backend for a TPM 2.0 chip.
-This can be used for NSS PKCS#11 token.
+This can also be used for NSS PKCS#11 token.

 WARNING: Work in progress!!!